J4NN0/wordlist-generator/README.md

       For more info about this methods and more.

-# Files
+# Makefile

+To compile run

+        make

+To cleanup the files

+        make clean

+Files:
+    - main.c: the main menu
     - wordlist.c: contains the functions to generate customized wordlists (combinatorial and recursive functions)
     - more.c: contains informations about WEP, WPA2, developer and more

-   - main.c: the main menu

-   Compile the \*.c with gcc (or others compilers linking both file .c and .h) and enjoy!

 # Note

 For bugs or suggestions send me an email or do a pull-request.

-Copyright (c) 2017 Federico Gianno